hafeezibbad/opening-hours/README.md

 Sunday: 3 PM - 5 PM, 8 PM -
 ```
 The output following choice #1 will be ``Sunday: 3 PM - 5 PM``.

-More variations of this case are given in [tests/fixtures/opening_hours.py]

 ### Case #5
 If the first event of week is _close_, we ignore this event.